How to Install an Oil Seal Without Leaks: Step-by-Step Guide

 1. Can I install an oil seal without a tool?

-Yes—but be extremely careful.
-Use a flat socket or PVC pipe to tap it evenly.
+Yes—but you must tap it evenly with a flat socket or PVC pipe to avoid warping.

-2. Do you supply installation tools with your oil seals?
+2. Do you supply installation tools with oil seals?

-5. Can I install a TC or TG4 seal the same way?
+5. Can TC and TG4 seals be installed the same way?

 Yes—both are skeleton-style rotary seals.
-Check lip direction and use uniform force.
+Align lip direction and apply uniform force.

-7. What’s the shelf life of oil seals before installation?
+7. What’s the shelf life of oil seals?

-8. Can I get size-specific advice before installation?
+8. Can I get advice on my exact size before installing?

 Leave a Reply